Sent from Chalmers Ardler Church, Dundee

 Partner with Sheona

-Sheona serves at Africa Based Support in Nairobi, Kenya.
+Sheona serves as Personnel Coordinator for Africa Based Support in Nairobi, Kenya.

 If you would like to partner with Sheona in your prayers, gifts and practical support, please download and complete this form and return to Freepost RTJH-JRZE-XXKX Africa Inland Mission, Halifax Place, Nottingham NG1 1QN.